ccloops/09-sql-joins-relations/catherine-kat/README.md

-08-sql-intro-and-postgres - Code 301, Day 9
+09-sql-joins-relations - Code 301, Day 9

-Author: Catherine Looper
+Author: Catherine Looper and Kat Cosgrove

-Version: 1.8.0
+Version: 1.9.0

 Overview

 This app is hosted on a local server.
+The articles are being stored and handled by two tables in a postgres database.

 Using AJAX, we now retrieve our data from a remote source, rather than loading it in through a JS script.
 Further, in order to make the page load faster, we store this data after the initial retrieval into localStorage, thus avoiding additional server queries.